 Typically requires Bachelor's Degree in field relevant to program focus.

-Bachelor’s degree in Education, Education Administration, Adult Education, Extension Education, or related field; and Five or more years of relevant professional experience.
-Degree must be completed by application date.
+Master's degree in Education, Education Administration, Adult Education, Extension Education, or related field; Or, Bachelor's degree in Education, Education Administration, Adult Education, Extension Education, or related field with five (5) or more years of relevant professional experience.
+Applicable degree must be completed by application date.

 Bilingual (English and Spanish) and Bicultural.
 Demonstrated ability to engage Spanish speaking audiences through the utilization of bi-literate and bicultural skills.